hftbattle/documentation/en/HFAQ.md

 A: No, it can not as this is an individual competition.
 Rules state the real name must be provided.
 There will be the only one award.
 Multiple logins are forbidden.
-Final versions will be check for plagiarism.
+Final versions will be checked for plagiarism.

 ---